maxwnewcomer/NWTOPT/docs/index.md

 git clone https://github.com/maxwnewcomer/NWTOPT.git
 ```

 Once you have cloned the repository, you need to create the Python environment that NWTOPT and it's workers use.
-To do this either:

 ```
-#Conda Environment Installation (recommended)
-conda create --name <env_name> --file conda_requirements.txt
+conda create -n <env_name> -f conda_requirements.yml
 conda activate <env_name>

-#Pip Environment Installation
-python3 -m pip install -r pip_requirements.txt
 ```

 Then, you will need to pack the environment into something that can be sent to each worker.
 To do this we will use conda pack: